EberlyODL/phys211/week-1/reading-the-textbook.md

 While reading the textbook, pay close attention to

-* **Model**.
-They are listed on the front cover page, for example the first model is uniform motion on page 35
+* **Model**: They are listed on the front cover page, for example the first model is uniform motion on page 35
 * **Problem-solving strategy**: again listed on the front cover page
 * **Tactics Box**: Short summary of important skills to master.
 * **Stop to think**: Short questions to test you understanding, do them!
 The answers are at the end of the book.